About Kazakh-British relations

 Since February 2017, Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan in the United Kingdom has been Mr. Erlan Idrissov.

-Since January 2013, the Ambassador of the United Kingdom in the Republic of Kazakhstan has been Ms. Carolyn Browne.
+Since January 2013, the Ambassador of the United Kingdom in the Republic of Kazakhstan has been Dr. Carolyn Browne.

 Kazakhstan and the United Kingdom have established a constructive dialogue that promotes the regular exchange of visits at all levels.

-From June 30 - July 1, 2013 British Prime Minister Mr. David Cameron made a state visit to Kazakhstan the first such visit in the history of the two countries’ bilateral relations.
+On June 30 - July 1, 2013 British Prime Minister Mr. David Cameron made a state visit to Kazakhstan, the first such visit in the history of the two countries’ bilateral relations.
 A Joint Statement on strategic partnership between the two countries was signed as part of this visit.

 Kazakh-British trade and economic relations

-The United Kingdom is one of the largest contributors of FDI to Kazakhstan predominantly in the oil and gas sector.
-United Kingdom investments to Kazakhstan from 2005 to 2014 totalled $-11 billion.
+The United Kingdom is the sixth largest contributor of FDI to Kazakhstan predominantly in the oil and gas sector.
+From 2005 to 2016, United Kingdom investments to Kazakhstan totalled over $12 billion.

 In November 2012, United Kingdom included Kazakhstan (along with Mexico, Indonesia, Morocco, Vietnam, South Africa) in a list of 14 priority countries with which to enhance bilateral trade and investment.